New mums: your body in the first week after birth

 Afterpains are uncomfortable and can last a couple of days.
 Warm packs on your tummy or your back can help.

 Afterpains are more common in women who have given birth before, but you can have them after your first birth too.
+They generally get stronger with each birth.

 Breast and nipple soreness